Braves vs. Rays Player Props Betting Odds

-Ronald Acuna Jr. and Wander Franco are two of the players with prop bets on the table when the Atlanta Braves and the Tampa Bay Rays play at Tropicana Field on Friday (beginning at 6:40 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Wander Franco and others are available when the Atlanta Braves visit the Tampa Bay Rays at Tropicana Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!